Links on Android Authority may earn us a commission. Learn more.

 🎮 This week I've mostly been ooh-ing and aah-ing at just how gorgeous Kena: Bridge of Spirits is on PS5.
 It's difficult, too, or maybe my reactions aren't fast enough!

-- Older Galaxy watches are getting new health and personalization features in a software update: For the Galaxy Watch, Galaxy Watch Active, Galaxy Watch Active 2, and Galaxy Watch 3.
+- Newer Galaxy watches are getting new health and personalization features in a software update: For the Galaxy Watch, Galaxy Watch Active, Galaxy Watch Active 2, and Galaxy Watch 3.

 - Here’s what chips could power Galaxy S22 FE, foldables, and more in 2022.